amandabrastad/2022ws_do_ab/coursework.md

 ---
 ## Introduction

-1. Why is Ambidextrous organizations interesting
+1. Why is Ambidextrous organizations interesting?
 2. What is organizational ambidexterity?
 3. How does ambidextrous organizations work?